1bitphoenix/blog/content/posts/2019-01-26--breaking_free/index.md

 One tracker might be there to give the website owner insight into her website traffic, but the rest belong to **companies whose primary goal is to build up a profile of who you are**: how old you are, where you live, what you read, and what you're interested in.
 This information can then be packaged and sold to others: advertisers, other companies, or governments.

-The companies tracking you are unrelated to the website you're visiting.
-Called **data brokers**, they tend to have stock-market sounding names like DoubleClick, ComScore, and cXense (though DoubleClick is actually owned by Google).
-Their entire business is built on the selling of "customer data".

 They are also joined by more well-known companies.
 Some of these are even visible: Google's red G+ button, for example, is a tracker;  Facebook's "like" thumb is a tracker; and Twitter's little blue bird is also a tracker.